Jay-Patankar/ClashFree/README.md

 ClashFree is an automatic timetable builder and validation tool that provides a user friendly workspace to design schedules in a robust way.
 Key functionalities and features include:

-* Drag and drop UI which allows speedy modifications in the schedule , without requiring to type in long names !
+* Drag and drop UI which allows speedy modifications in the schedule, without requiring manual input of long names!
-* Clashes between resources can be validated on a single button click , allowing the human scheduler to focus on more important aspects of timetable design.
+* Clashes between resources can be validated with a single button click, allowing the human scheduler to focus on more important aspects of timetable design.
-* Data ( Teacher names , subject names and room number labels ) need not be manually fed ; instead user needs to upload a relevant pdf document containing this data from which the labels are automatically extracted.
+* Input data (Teacher names, Subject names and Room number labels) need not be manually fed; instead user can simply upload a relevant PDF document containing this data from which the labels are automatically extracted.
-* The workspace opens up with a prefilled schedule containing subjects , which can be later modified as required by the human scheduler.
-This initial state of the timetable is no random and is genrated using Genetic Algorithms .
+* The workspace opens up with a pre-filled schedule containing subject names, which can be later modified as required by the human scheduler.
+This initial state of the timetable is not random, rather it is genrated using the Genetic Algorithm with common constraints which can be modified as per your needs!
-* Once a complete and consistent schedule has been developed , user has the choice of exporting it as a pdf for further actions.
+* Once a complete and consistent schedule has been developed, a user has the choice of exporting time-tables for each class as a PDF for further actions.

-Note : In order to see ClashFree in action , please download the folder named ClashFree and execute the python script it contains.
-Design a schedule , validate it and hit export....yu can obtain the pdf exported in the same folder where the python script resides.
+Note : In order to see ClashFree in action, please clone the ClashFree repo and execute the Python script (Time_Table_Code.py) it contains.
+Design your own schedule, validate on the go and hit export!
+The PDF will be generated in your workspace folder on your local machine.

-Here is a quick tour of our project ClashFree !!
+Here is a quick tour of our project ClashFree!

 ![Screenshot (61)](https://user-images.githubusercontent.com/107458263/234787596-f43120f2-abf2-4c47-a5f0-92843984df60.png)